decentraland/decentraland-dapps/README.md

 <details><summary>Learn More</summary>
 <p>

-After [installing the Storage module](https://github.com/decentraland/decentraland-dapps#storage) you can persist the translations by adding `'translation'` to your storage middlewate paths:
+After [installing the Storage module](https://github.com/decentraland/decentraland-dapps#storage) you can persist the translations by adding `'translation'` to your storage middleware paths:

 ```ts
 // store.ts